 The Beatnik Bandit is Big Daddy's most famous creation.
-It has become a model kit, as well as one of the very first Hot Wheels cars, too! - AlexTopTens
+It has become a model kit and was also one of the very first Hot Wheels cars.

-This true blue show car made by Roth features an RGB headlight assembly, along with the usual bubbletop canopy, as well as a T.V. set in the cockpit.
-It went missing for several years, until it was found in front of a porn shop somewhere in Mexico and was used as a dumpster.
-The car has since been retrieved and restored to its former glory. - AlexTopTens
+This true-blue show car made by Roth features an RGB headlight assembly, along with the usual bubble-top canopy, and a TV set in the cockpit.
+It went missing for several years until it was found in front of an adult store in Mexico, being used as a dumpster.
+The car has since been retrieved and restored to its former glory.

-This was the first car Ed built with his special fibreglass/plaster method.
-For the shifter, it had Excaliber, a Revolutionary War sword owned by his mother-in-law's family.
-The car was also originally to be named Excaliber, but changed it to Outlaw because people were having trouble pronouncing the former right.
-Roth had also sold Little Jewel to pay for the chrome work on the Outlaw. - AlexTopTens
+This was the first car Ed built using his special fiberglass/plaster method.
+The shifter featured Excalibur, a Revolutionary War sword owned by his mother-in-law's family.
+The car was originally going to be named Excalibur, but the name was changed to Outlaw because people had trouble pronouncing the former.
+Roth sold another car, Little Jewel, to pay for the chrome work on the Outlaw.

-This little yellow vehicle was built to be a true surfer's car, with its unique custom surfboard carrier body boasting an Austin Mini Cooper chassis with a chrome 1269cc Mini Cooper engine.
-It appeared for a split second in Beach Blanket Bingo.
-It had also appeared in 1964's Village of the Giants, too. - AlexTopTens
+This little yellow vehicle was built to be a true surfer's car.
+Its unique custom surfboard carrier body boasts an Austin Mini Cooper chassis with a chrome 1269cc Mini Cooper engine.
+It appeared for a split second in Beach Blanket Bingo and also in the 1964 film Village of the Giants.

-This lean, mean, aluminum-bodied dragster won many top eliminators at the dragstrips in its time!
-Ed Roth came up with this vehicle when he overheard George Schreiber AKA The Bushmaster talking about how streamlined dragsters were making better times.
-Speaking of Mr. Schreiber, he was the one who drove the 'Fang, as well! - AlexTopTens
+This lean, mean, aluminum-bodied dragster won many top eliminators at the dragstrips in its time.
+Ed Roth conceived this vehicle when he overheard George Schreiber, also known as The Bushmaster, talking about how streamlined dragsters were posting better times.
+Schreiber was the one who drove the 'Fang.

 Simply the greatest hot rod ever created.

-Created in 1995 in tribute to the original Beatnik Bandit, this car featured new design cues, especially with the bubbletop canopy.
-Otherwise, the similarities between the two are all too clear. - AlexTopTens
+Created in 1995 as a tribute to the original Beatnik Bandit, this car featured new design cues, especially with the bubble-top canopy.
+Otherwise, the similarities between the two are all too clear.

-Another unique creation by Big Daddy himself, looking like something out of a fairy tale or the Addams Family.
-From the deco pieces to Larry Watson's veiling paint technique, it was a real show stopper.
-A Dodge engine and transmission powers it, along with a blower and a carburetor for easier start-ups at the shows, along with the gas tank inside a small coffin on the back of the vehicle - AlexTopTens
+Another unique creation by Big Daddy himself, this car looks like something out of a fairy tale or the Addams Family.
+From the art deco pieces to Larry Watson's veiling paint technique, it's a real showstopper.
+The vehicle is powered by a Dodge engine and transmission, along with a blower and a carburetor for easier start-ups at shows.
+The gas tank is housed inside a small coffin on the back of the vehicle.

-This futuristic creation by Roth features two 650cc Bell Auto Parts-built Triumph engines laid on their side, with a high-pressure prop on each one to allow the Rotar to move on land and water.
-Also features plywood directional flaps and a rear fin inspired by the '59 Cadillac owned by Roth. - AlexTopTens
+This futuristic creation by Roth features two 650cc Bell Auto Parts-built Triumph engines laid on their sides, each with a high-pressure propeller to allow the Rotar to move on land and water.
+The car also features plywood directional flaps and a rear fin inspired by the '59 Cadillac owned by Roth.